nuxencs/seasonpackarr/docs/design-docs/qbittorrent-import-flow.md

 Category-only policy sends the category without `savepath` or `autoTMM`, so qBittorrent keeps its own path-selection and automatic-management behavior.
+Before creating hardlinks, seasonpackarr reads the same global Auto TMM and manual category-path preferences to select the destination qBittorrent will use.
 An explicit save or download path also sends the resolved final save path, which opts that torrent out of Auto TMM.